Astroner/macros/README.md

         EXPECT(2 * 2) TO_BE(4)
     }
 }
+/*
-// Output:
+Output:
-// Describing 'math'
+Describing 'math'
-// it sums ...
-PASSED
+it sums
-// it multiplies ...
-PASSED
+it multiplies
+*/
 ```